jerboa88/gatsby-plugin-component-to-image/README.md

 ## About

-### Why?

-This plugin was inspired by similar plugins for generating Open Graph images like [gatsby-plugin-open-graph-images], [gatsby-plugin-satorare], and [gatsby-remark-twitter-cards], but is designed to be more flexible:
+This plugin was inspired by similar plugins for generating [Open Graph] images like [gatsby-plugin-open-graph-images], [gatsby-plugin-satorare], and [gatsby-remark-twitter-cards], but is designed to easier to use and more customizable so that it can be used for more than just generating social images.
-- Unlike [gatsby-remark-twitter-cards], the card style is not limited by the plugin options.
-You can create a component for your Open Graph image with the exact style you want, and then use this plugin to generate the image.
-- [gatsby-plugin-satorare] used [vercel/satori] internally to generate SVG images from your JSX markup, which is very cool, but there are some limitations with this approach:
-	- Satori only accepts JSX elements that are pure and stateless, which will cause issues if you use hooks or context in your component.
-	- Satori only supports a subset of the CSS spec, so your component may not render as expected if you use unsupported CSS properties.
-	- Using CSS-in-JS libraries like Tailwind CSS or Styled Components requires complex setup to get working with Satori, and rewriting your component with inline styles is not always feasible.

-	This plugin uses [Puppeteer] to render your component in a headless browser, so any React component should work with this plugin.
+### Features
+- **🚀 Works with any [React] component** : Generate images from any valid React component
+	- Pass data to the component to customize the content, style, or layout of the generated images per page
+	- Not limited by available plugin options like [gatsby-remark-twitter-cards]
+	- Not limited by types of JSX elements or CSS properties supported by the plugin like [gatsby-plugin-satorare]
+- **📷 Configurable output filetypes**: Generate PNG, JPEG, or WebP images, as well as PDFs
+	- Set the quality of the generated images
+	- Optimize images for speed or file size
+- **📂 Customizable output paths**: Full control over paths of the generated pages and images
-- Unlike [gatsby-plugin-open-graph-images], you have full control over the output path and file type of the generated images.
-The path of the generated pages can also be set so that you can exclude them from your sitemap, or reuse them for other purposes.
-Because of this, you can use this plugin to generate images for any purpose, not just Open Graph images.
+	- Set the path of the generated pages so that you can exclude them from your sitemap, or reuse them for other purposes
+	- Save images to a separate directory
+- **🎛️ Default options**: Reuse the same options for multiple images
+	- Set default options when adding the plugin to `gatsby-config.js`
+	- Call the `setDefaultOptions()` function in `gatsby-node.js` to set them programmatically

+### Use cases
+- **🏞️ Social images**: Use your existing React components to generate Open Graph images and/or Twitter cards for your blog posts or other content
+- **🖼️ Favicons**: Dynamically generate favicons for your website
+- **📄 Documents**: Create PDF files for reports, invoices, resumes, or other documents

-### How?
+### How it works
-1. When you call the `createImage` function from `gatsby-node.js`, we save the options for that image/PDF and generate a regular Gatsby page from the component you provided.
+1. When you call the `createImage()` function from `gatsby-node.js`, we save the options for that image/PDF and generate a regular [Gatsby] page from the component you provided.
-2. When the page is built, we use Puppeteer to render the page in a headless browser and, using the options you provided, either:
+2. When the page is built, we use [Puppeteer] to render the page in a headless browser and, using the options you provided, either:
    1. save a screenshot of the rendered component as an image, or
    2. print the page to a PDF file